 - Do not give your younger children crackers that can explode, instead let them light sparklers and other gentler and safer fireworks.

-With a few safety tips for Diwali celebrations, you and your kid can have a ball of a time during this year’s festivities.
-Ensure a happy time with a few precautionary measures.
-Or better still, you can also consider going for an eco-friendly Diwali with no crackers, to teach your kids that the festive season can be fun and environment-friendly too!
+With a few extra safety tips for Diwali celebrations this year, you and your kids can still have a ball.
+You will have to look for ways to stay indoors or maintain social distancing this year, but it is possible to have as much fun.
+You can also consider going for an eco-friendly Diwali with no crackers, to teach your kids that the festive season can be fun and environment-friendly, too!